SENSUIKAN!

 Authors' Notes:

-*Some sources claim that the RO-56 was sunk on 18 April 1945 NE of Wake Island by the USS SEA OWL (SS-405), but the target in that case was the I-372 that was not sunk in that attack.
-Ther I-372's CO saw one of the American torpedoes slam into the pier next to his sub.
+[1] Several sources suggest that RO-56 was sunk on 18 April 1945 NE of Wake Island by USS SEA OWL (SS-405), but the target in that case was I-372 (not sunk in that attack).
 There were no other IJN subs at Wake at that time.